The egg donation process understandably raises plenty of questions for potential donors:

 Protections and Preferences for Egg Donors

 When becoming an egg donor, you can choose to be a non-disclosed egg donor or a disclosed egg donor.
 The most common option for egg donors in Raleigh is non-disclosed egg donor, meaning the egg donor will not know the recipient nor will the recipient know the egg donor.
-A non-disclosed egg donor’s identity will never be released by Atlantic Reproductive Medicine, and all efforts are made to ensure that the donor and recipient are never in the office at the same time.
+A non-disclosed egg donor’s identity will never be released by Atlantic Reproductive Medicine Specialists, and all efforts are made to ensure that the donor and recipient are never in the office at the same time.
 In the case of a disclosed egg donor, her identity is not withheld or hidden from the recipient.
 We only do disclosed cycles when a recipient and donor come to our clinic already matched.
 We do not match egg donors to recipients for known egg donation cycles.

 If you would like to make contact with the recipient after donating as a non-disclosed donor, various communities are available to assist you, such as Donor Siblings Registry or Egg Donor Connect’s Nexus program, which will allow you to provide updates to the recipient.

 Egg donation is a minimally invasive medical procedure that has low risk.
 It involves an ultrasound with a small needle attached that will go into the ovarian follicles to drain the fluid that holds the eggs.
 There are a few, rare, risks associated with this retrieval process.
 These risks include 1 in 1,000 egg donors may experience bleeding or be at risk for infection.
 At Atlantic Reproductive Medicine, each donor receives antibiotics as a preventive against possible infection.